X (Mega Man): In the Mega Man X series

 In the original Mega Man X, X was created by Dr. Light in the year 20XX and was the template on which all non-Light-model androids, known as Reploids, were based.
 Light named him X after the variable "x" which, in algebraic terms, represents limitless possibility, similar to X's advanced systems.
 Light died before X's diagnostics were complete; 100 years later, X was discovered in his capsule by another scientist, Dr. Cain, who attempted to emulate X's technology and created the first mass-produced Reploids based on his design.
 Sigma, the leader of the Maverick Hunters, enlisted X to combat the Reploids, but he later became a Maverick himself and led a revolt.
 In order to stop Sigma, X teamed up with Zero, one of the last remaining Hunters.
-The original video animation, The Day of Sigma, retells these events before the game begins.
+In the remake Mega Man Maverick Hunter X, an original video animation (OVA) titled The Day of Sigma retells these events before the game begins.
 In the game, X is defeated by the Maverick Vile but is rescued by Zero.
 X then faces multiple Mavericks and reaches Sigma after finally defeating Vile with Zero's aid.
 After defeating Sigma, X continues searching for Mavericks to maintain peace.

-X appears as a boss in the game's remake, Maverick Hunter X, if the player unlocks Vile, which ends with Zero rescuing him.
+X appears as a boss in Maverick Hunter X if the player unlocks Vile, which ends with Zero rescuing him.
 In their next encounter, X once again appears as a boss alongside Zero, which ends with the former incapacitating Vile, forcing him to flee.